xiaoyunyang/xiaoyunyang.github.io/content/post/guide-oop-in-javascript.md

 When many derived classes with wildly different use cases are created from the same base class, any seemingly benign change to the base class could cause the derived classes to malfunction.
 At the cost of increased complexity to your code and the entire software creation process, you could try to mitigate side effects by creating a [dependency injection container](https://medium.com/the-everyday-developer/creating-an-ioc-container-with-dependency-injection-in-javascript-9db228d34060) to provide an uniform service instantiation interface by abstracting the instantiation details.
 Is there a better way?

-### Prototypal Inheritance
+# Prototypal Inheritance
-Prototypal inheritance do not use classes at all.
+Prototypal inheritance does not use classes at all.
 Instead, objects are created from other objects.
 We start with a *generalized object* we called a prototype.
-We can use the prototype to create other by cloning it or extend it with custom features.
+We can use the prototype to create other objects by cloning it or extend it with custom features.

 Although in the previous section, we showed how to use the ES6 `class`, [**JavaScript classes are not classy**](https://medium.freecodecamp.org/elegant-patterns-in-modern-javascript-ice-factory-4161859a0eee).